Compulsory primary school leavers attainment test

 - pupils who have lived in the Netherlands for four years or less and who have insufficient command of Dutch.

 Adapted attainment test for pupils with a disability

 Pupils must be able to sit the attainment test with as few restrictions as possible.
 Adapted versions of the attainment tests are available for pupils with a disability.

-Schools will probably be able to choose from the following three attainment tests for the 2015/2016 school year:
+Schools are able to choose from the following attainment tests:

 - central primary school leavers attainment test;